Lochnivar/ashverse/world-building/california/ca-independence.md

 ### 5 November 1872: California Independence Referendum
 - **Result:** 69% vote YES
+- **The Logic:** "Well if they can do it, so can we" - CSA seceded and won.
+California can do the same.
-- **Why it works:** The North has no army within 1,500 miles, no political will for another civil war, and needs California's ports for trade.
+- **Why it works:** The US has no moral foundation (just recognized CSA secession) and no military might (no army within 1,500 miles, exhausted from war).
+The North has no political will for another civil war and needs California's ports for trade.

 ### 14 February 1873: Treaty of San Francisco Signed
 - **Event:** Peaceful secession formalised